2035 Amtrak Connect US Map, Interstate High Speed Rail Funding

 Political Rollercoaster to Fund Sustainable Transportation & Sustainable Energy

-While campaigning for President in 2020, Joe Biden floated his proposal for an oddly named $3.5 Trillion/5 Year Infrastructure Proposal that included funding for Education and Health Care.
+While campaigning for President in 2020, Joe Biden floated his proposal for a $3.5 Trillion/5 Year Infrastructure Proposal that included funding for Education and Health Care.

-From his decades of experience and based on election outcomes, President Biden knew that he could not get enough votes to pass such a large proposal through the 2021 U.S. Senate, so he cut it to $2.5 Trillion/5 Years by stripping out Education and Health Care.
-Combined with standard annual budgets that would set our Transportation, Energy, Waterworks & Cybersecurity Infrastructure on a path to world-class status by 2040.
-He sent the 2nd Infrastructure Proposal to the U.S. House of Representatives for a vote.
+Based on the 2020 Election outcome and decades of political experience, President Biden knew that he could not get enough votes to pass such a large proposal through the new U.S. Senate, so he cut it to $2.5 Trillion/5 Years by stripping out Education and Health Care.
+He sent his 2nd Infrastructure Proposal to the U.S. House of Representatives for a vote.

 Within the 2nd Infrastructure Proposal, Democrats in the House of Representatives proposed $205 billion/5 years for High-Speed Rail projects.
-That federal funding scale would have attracted about $100 billion/5 years in state, county, city & private funds enabling High-Speed Rail & Regional Rail projects.
+That federal funding scale would attract about $100 billion/5 years in state, county, city & private funds enabling more High-Speed Rail & Regional Rail projects.
 About $200 billion/5 years for Rapid Transit projects could have also been funded.
-The 2nd Infrastructure Proposal was large enough for the most critical infrastructure in all 50 states.
-At the end of the 5-year BIL, there would be enough public momentum to increase funding levels.
+The 2nd Infrastructure Proposal was large enough to start infrastructure projects in all 50 states.
+By the end of the 5-year BIL, there would be enough project momentum and public appetite to increase annual funding levels.

-The Democrat-led U.S. House of Representatives approved the 2nd Infrastructure Proposal and sent it to the U.S. Senate.
-It was quickly shot down.
+The Democrat-led U.S. House of Representatives approved the 2nd Infrastructure Proposal and sent it to the U.S. Senate where it quickly vaporized due to complaints of high cost.

-President Biden returned with a 3rd Infrastructure Proposal of $2.0 Trillion that would still be a difference-making sum.
-That was narrowly shot down in the Senate as well.
+President Biden quickly rebounded with a 3rd Infrastructure Proposal of $2.0 Trillion that would still be a difference-making sum.
+It was narrowly shot down in the U.S. Senate.

 Recognizing that he would have to “Cut Muscle” on Infrastructure, Biden submitted a 4th Infrastructure Proposal for $1.75 Trillion.
 That amount passed the House of Representatives again.
-It could have allocated an extra $125 billion/5 years each for Federal Railroads and Federal Transit projects on top of their annual USDOT budgets.
+It could have allocated $115-125 billion/5 years each for Federal Railroads and Federal Transit projects on top of their annual USDOT budgets.
+That was large enough for this stage of California HSR, Las Vegas-Southern California HSR, Chicago Midwest HSR, Southeast HSR, and Texas HSR extension into downtown Dallas.

 Why Can't I Chill on More High-Speed Trains?